digibib/ls.ext/README.md

 See [Makefile](Makefile) for more commands.

-## Adding graphical browser support
+### Adding graphical browser support
-If you want a different browser than headless phantomjs in testing, set browser key in pillar/koha/admin.sls, e.g.:
+If you want a different browser than headless phantomjs in testing, we have installed firefox in ls.test and use X11 forwarding over ssh to show you the browser window as you run the test from inside ls.test.
-   `  browser: :firefox`

-   NB: Mac OS X (> 1.5) requires Xquartz (or other XWindows)
+If you host is OSX (> 1.5) or Windows you need to install XWindows support:

-   `brew cask install xquartz`
+ - OSX: `brew cask install xquartz`
+ - Windows: Install Cygwin/X (untested by us, but should in theory be possible)

+To use you can either set `TESTBROWSER=firefox` as an environment variable on your system or pass it to `make`:

+`make test TESTBROWSER=firefox`  (  -- or  `TESTBROWSER=firefox make test` )

-## Setup Illustration
+## Illustration
 ![Alt text](stack.png?raw=true "Stack")